 Trish has worked in a wide range of public, private sector blue chip and smaller companies and has over 10 years’ experience information governance and information security.
 She has a Masters in Business Administration, is a Fellow of the Chartered Institute of Management, and is a certified Data Protection practitioner.
 Her blend of experience and strong communication skills means she is able to quickly get to know a business and give excellent support for data protection needs.

-Sean Whitaker (Dr)
+Sean Whittaker (Dr)

 Senior Lecturer